Home » Vehicles » 1970 Range Rover Chassis #001 Going Up For Auction

 1970-Range-Rover-chassis001-01

-The world’s very first Range Rover bearing chassis #001, is set to go under the hammer at The Salon Privé Sale in London on September 4.
-Hosted by Silverstone Auctions, the car is expected to sell for between £100,000 and £140,000 ($167,000 to $235,000 at today’s rates).
+The world’s very first Range Rover—chassis #001—is heading to auction at The Salon Privé Sale in London on September 4.
+Hosted by Silverstone Auctions, this piece of history could fetch £100,000 to £140,000 ($167,000–$235,000 today).
+Buckle up—it’s a collector’s dream!

 Speaking on the sale of this historical car, Nick Whale, Managing Director, Silverstone Auctions, said: “It’s wonderful to be able to offer this iconic British model for auction at the UK’s finest concours event.
 These cars are incredibly popular and we expect a significant amount of interest when it goes under the hammer.”